 Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
 But with Sylvan's study skills program in the Flint, Saginaw and Bay City region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
 We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management These skills can help set your child up for success in school, in college and in future careers.
 Discover for yourself the many ways in which our knowledgeable tutors in the Flint, Saginaw and Bay City region can help set your child on the path to success.

 While you might be used to assisting your son or daughter with a math puzzle or an art project, teaching him or her valuable study skills and strategies may be new to you.
 Using a number of different study strategies and techniques, our tutoring specialists in the Flint, Saginaw and Bay City region concentrate on important skills that can be applied in the classroom and beyond: time management, organization, strategic planning, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 What We Offer

-Achieving academic success is one thing, but there’s more to succeeding at school than exams and assignments alone.
-That’s why our study skills tutors in the Flint, Saginaw and Bay City region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+This is the reason our study skills tutors in the Flint, Saginaw and Bay City region consider the bigger picture.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.